We are in the process of updating this page.

 Early spelling strategies are taught using Fred talk and Fred fingers to say and count the phonemes (sounds) within a word.

-Younger children have red word (words which cannot be decoded) practice books to take home and are expected to practice writing the red words from their Read Write Inc books.
+Younger children have red word (words which cannot be decoded) practice books to take home and are expected to practice reading and writing the red words from their Read Write Inc books.

 What is writing?